What is Pink Friday, and how can it jump-start holiday sales?

 No marketing email produces intrigue quite like the teaser email can.
 Case in point: PrettyLittleThing’s Pink Friday email example.

-- Fully commits to the textbook definition of a teaser email; all we know is that something big is coming, and we can sneak a peek
+- Fully commits to the textbook definition of a teaser email; we know something big is coming, but we don’t know exactly what

-- Pulls subscribers in with a compelling subject line (one word does all the work): Our Pink Friday offers LEAKED 🤯
+- Pulls subscribers in with a compelling subject line: Our Pink Friday offers LEAKED 🤯

 4. Instill urgency